-On November 6, 2020, the Company renewed the Advisory Agreement among the Company, Operating Partnership and the Advisor for an additional one-year period ending December 15, 2021.
-The term of the Advisory Agreement is subject to renewals by our board of directors for an unlimited number of successive one-year periods.
+The term of the Advisory Agreement is one year ending December 15, 2023 and is subject to renewals by our board of directors for an unlimited number of successive one-year periods.
 Our independent directors will evaluate the performance of the Advisor before renewing the Advisory Agreement.
 The Advisory Agreement may be terminated:

-- immediately by us (1) for "cause," (2) upon the bankruptcy of the Advisor or (3) upon a material breach of the Advisory Agreement by the Advisor: - upon 60 days' written notice by us without cause or penalty upon the vote of a majority of our independent directors; or - upon 60 days' written notice by the Advisor.
+- immediately by us (1) for "cause," (2) upon the bankruptcy of the Advisor or (3) upon a material breach of the Advisory Agreement by the Advisor; - upon 60 days' written notice by us without cause or penalty upon the vote of a majority of our independent directors; or - upon 60 days' written notice by the Advisor.